 - Support will include a $40,000 per year stipend, payment of tuition and fees, and an additional $10,000 in annual support for travel, equipment, and other research expenses.

-- Each AI fellow will be funded through the 5th year of their PhD, with the possibility of renewal for subsequent years.
+- Each AI fellow will be funded from the year they receive the fellowship through the end of the 5th year of their PhD, with the possibility of renewal for subsequent years.
 We encourage applications from 5th-year students, who will be supported on a year-by-year basis.

 - The number of fellows we fund will depend on the applicants, but our best guess is that the initial class will contain 5-10 fellows.

 - Applications and letters of recommendation are due by November 3, 2017 at 11:59 PM Pacific time.
 Support for fellows will begin in Fall 2018.

 Questions?
 Please contact firstname.lastname@example.org.

 We believe that progress in artificial intelligence may eventually lead to changes in human civilization that are at least as large as the agricultural or industrial revolutions.
 We think it’s most likely that this would lead to significant improvements in human well-being, but we also see significant risks.
 (For more on the Open Philanthropy Project’s views on the importance of AI, see this blog post.)